KarlZylinski/Bowtie/README.md

 [] Convert game
 [] Convert window
-[] Convert callstack capturer to struct of function ptrs [] Convert render_material
+[] Convert callstack capturer to struct of function ptrs [x] Convert render_material
     [] Have uniforms on main thread as well and keep them in a flat index-based list in renderer?
+Otherwise we cannot know what type uniforms are before sending update messages and we cannot fetch the values from lua.
 [] Convert resource_lut
 [] MAYBE convert renderer to struct + namespace and ditch irenderer for struct of func ptrs.